 rear view of man sitting on rock by sea

-The best part was she leveraged her network for projects she didn’t specialise in but was able to do the work through a third party and still invoice us for her time.
+The best part was she leveraged her legal network for projects she didn’t specialise in and was still able to get the work done through a third party and invoice us for her time.
+Despite what it cost her, she still billed her £1000 per day worth.

 On the flip side, I worked at a restaurant in my younger years.
 I’ll be honest, it was very long hours and physically draining.
-Although it felt like at the time I was getting my money’s worth, in reality I wasn’t.
+Although it felt like at the time I was getting my money’s worth, in reality, I wasn’t.
 My physical labour didn’t equate to more money or a better price.

 My point in all this is the price you agree to is rarely ever your worth.